pau-3i8/smartgrid_DRL/README.md

 ## Description

 The respository has been developed along side [this master thesis](https://github.com/pau-3i8/smartgrid_DRL/master_thesis), which provides the mathematical calculations, data used and analysis results present in this repository.
-It is reproducibe, even in a distributed environment, being able to obtain the same result present in the thesis, as long as the simulations are are run in a 40 CPU machine.
+It is reproducibe, even in a distributed environment, being able to obtain the same result present in the thesis, as long as the simulations run in a 40 CPU machine.
 The reproducibility depends on the number of cores used for the distributed simulation, hence the CPU number is used as a seed.

 It is used the [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) agents for the explored DRL algorithms, and the [Optuna](https://github.com/optuna/optuna) hyperparameter optimization framework.